SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Web & App tier (If traffic increases, Auto-scaling will create instances)

 ### Session-36
+- How is the workflow in company like from client to team members ?
+-
 ### Session-37
 ### Session-38
 ### Session-39